-NANOBIOTIX announces positive phase II/III topline data in soft tissue sarcoma with NBTXR3
+NANOBIOTIX Announces Positive Phase II/III Topline Data in Soft Tissue Sarcoma with NBTXR3

 - Randomized trial validated the first-in-class mode of action of NBTXR3

-Paris, France and Cambridge, Massachusetts, June 21, 2018 - NANOBIOTIX (http://www.nanobiotix.com/_en/) (Euronext: NANO - ISIN: FR0011341205), a late clinical-stage nanomedicine company pioneering new approaches in the treatment of cancer, announced today positive topline results of the Phase II/III act.in.sarc trial evaluating NBTXR3 in Soft Tissue Sarcoma (STS).
+NANOBIOTIX (Paris:NANO) (Euronext: NANO ISIN: FR0011341205), a late clinical-stage nanomedicine company pioneering new approaches in the treatment of cancer, announced today positive topline results of the Phase II/III act.in.sarc trial evaluating NBTXR3 in Soft Tissue Sarcoma (STS).

 "Data are exceptional and show without any doubt an improvement of radiation therapy impact with a significant number of complete response.
 NBTXR3 can bring real benefit to patients and it can change the standard of care.
 This innovation will play a role in many other indications and particularly where radiotherapy is used alone."